2 5 20

 Clearly, there is an enormous difference between these two portrayals.

-In many cases, educational form was excluded and there are no moral values to be learned.
+In many cases, the educational form was excluded and there are no moral values to be learned.

-In time, Walt Disney was seen as a company that brings us closer to our dreams and in the end, who doesn’t want to fulfil his dreams?
+In time, Walt Disney was seen as a company that brings us closer to our dreams.

-By now, you realize why corporate storytelling is important.
+By now, you realized why corporate storytelling is important.

 Let’s see how to do it.

 According to Nigel Watts, each story should have eight key elements: